FAST TRACK TO VICTORY

 WINS STACK UP

 After a rocky 2009, Heather managed to win again on one of the toughest Ironman courses: Ironman St. George in Utah.
-In 2011 she repeated that win, and also took the victory at Ironman Lake Placid, breaking the course record held by former Ironman World Champion Heather Fuhr.
-To top off a great 2011, she also brought home an eighth-place finish at the Ironman World Championships.
-This earned Heather the Canadian Long Course Triathlete of the Year title.
-In both 2011 and 2012 she was the top Canadian at 70.3 Worlds, finishing sixth and seventh, respectively.
+In 2011 she repeated that win and also took the victory at Ironman Lake Placid, breaking the course record held by former Ironman World Champion Heather Fuhr.
+To top off a great year, she also brought home an eighth-place finish at the Ironman World Championships.
+This earned Heather the first of four Canadian Long Course Triathlete of the Year titles.
+In both 2011 and 2012 she was the top Canadian at 70.3 Worlds — finishing sixth and seventh, respectively — and then starting hitting the podium at the event by coming third in 2014, second in 2015, and third in 2016.

 A HAPPY CHAMPION